 Agape assignments are embedded in courses throughout the curriculum and enhance the learning outcomes of those courses.
 Some courses require Agape assignments, while other courses offer them as optional.
 Agape assignments require students to engage in an approved ministry setting in the community for approximately 15 hours over the term of a 3-hour course.
 A final reflection paper will also be written.
-Assessment for the Agape Project will take place at the beginning of the student's ThM Internship.
-For more information, contact the Associate Director of the Project.
+Assessment for the Agape Project will take place at the beginning of the student's ThM program and again during the student's ThM Internship.
+For more information, visit dts.edu/agape.